WouterPennings/QAOA/paper/main.typ

 ) <qaoa_circuit>

 After these steps a QAOA circuit is created and can be measured to find the maxcut of a graph.
 We will be directly looking at the probabilities of the simulator instead of measuring the statevector thousands of times.
 Looking directly at the probabilities of the statevector is only possible in simulators.
 It does not change the results of the quantum circuit as with enough measurements the results would reflect the probabilities of the statevector anyway.
 It does make the simulation process faster as measuring a circuit 100.000 times does take a significant amount of time.
-In the case of a noisy circuit, the circuit is executed a hundred times, and a mean of the probabilities is taken.
+In the case of a noisy circuit, the circuit is executed a 30 times, and a mean of the probabilities is taken.
 The probabilities of the noisy circuit are indeterministic, therefore, the probabilities can be quite different between executes; requiring several executes.

 = Results <sec:Results>